mjz-smu/codelab_instructions/README.md

 PKE operates as an App Engine application in your project.

+**Note**: this procedure generates an **default** App Engine application, also called a **default** service.
+If you already have a **default** application, this procedure will replace it as a new version of the default service.
+Consider a new, empty project if this is a problem.

 ### Review a running demo instance of PKE

 You can look through the supported performance chart-types on the